![]() |

 When the two sides – local and global – meet and cooperate, we who so love fresh food, we're going to be as happy as birds in a late-summer plum tree.

-Isn't it gorgeous?
-The plum cake – fondly dubbed the "dimply plum cake" – is a favorite recipe from my current favorite baking cookbook, Baking: From My Home to Yours by Dorie Greenspan.
+The plum cake – fondly dubbed the "dimply plum cake" – is a favorite recipe from my favorite baking cookbook circa 2008, Baking: From My Home to Yours by Dorie Greenspan.

-I'm not alone in loving Dorie's plum cake, so many food bloggers have made it too.
+I'm not alone in loving Dorie's plum cake, many food bloggers make it too.

-But Dimply Plum Cake is classic Kitchen Parade: a few ingredients, a straight-forward technique, slightly rustic, slightly spicy, barely sweet, supremely satisfying.
+But Dimply Plum Cake is classic Kitchen Parade: a few pantry ingredients, a straight-forward technique, slightly rustic, slightly spiced, barely sweet, supremely satisfying.

-The cake itself is reminiscent of the peach blueberry cake from a 2005 column.
+The cake itself is reminiscent of the wonderful Peach Blueberry Cake.

 Fresh figs?
 Yes, I think fresh figs!
 Fresh apricots?
 Yes, I think fresh apricots!